mgmacleod/MissedByGreenMammals/README.md

 ![Alt text](/images/ot-layout.png?raw=true "Octatrack Layout")

 This extension uses the MIDI side of the Octatrack to turn it into a powerful controller for Bitwig Studio.
-It provides most the basic functionality you'd expect as well as a twist or two thrown in for good measure.
-Set the scene to crossfade into madness! :)
+It provides most the basic functionality you'd expect from a MIDI controller, but also adds some extra features to integrate with Bitwig Studio.

 ### Features